 Dystonia Movement Disorders

-To many people — sometimes even experienced doctors — the involuntary movements, limited mobility, abnormal muscular postures, verbal tremors, and muscular pain that are symptomatic of dystonia simply point to other neuromuscular disorders, such as Parkinson’s disease, carpal tunnel syndrome, or Tourette’s syndrome.
-To make matters more confusing, dystonia is not just one medical condition but a group of movement disorders that affect either a single muscle or group of muscles primarily in the arms, legs, or neck.
+To many people, sometimes even experienced doctors, the involuntary movements, limited mobility, abnormal muscular postures, and verbal tremors that are symptomatic of dystonia simply point to other neuromuscular disorders, such as Parkinson’s disease or Tourette syndrome .
+To make matters more confusing, dystonia is not just one medical condition, but a group of movement disorders that affect either a single muscle or group of muscles primarily in the arms, legs, or neck.

 - Involuntary, long-lasting muscle contractions causing twisting, abnormal postures, or repetitive movements of a particular part of the body